Columbia Maryland Archives

-Columbia Archives is the primary resource on the history of the planning and development of the planned community of Columbia, as well as the life and career of its visionary founder, James Rouse.
-Columbia Archives serves researchers at every level, and welcomes residents and visitors who wish to learn more about Columbia’s past, present and future.
+Columbia Maryland Archives – a service of Columbia Association – continues to be the primary resource on the history of the planned community of Columbia, as well as the life and career of its visionary founder, James Rouse.
+Columbia, Maryland Archives serves researchers at every level and welcomes residents and visitors who wish to learn more about Columbia’s past, present, and future.

-Columbia Archives has remained true to its mission to collect, preserve and make available the documentation of the early history of Columbia and the ongoing development of the community.
-Over the years, the Archives has further developed its programs by conducting community outreach through public programs, exhibits, articles in local publications and stories on Columbia Association cable TV productions.
-It continues to collect materials, including those related to community organizations and oral histories with residents.
+Columbia Maryland Archives remains true to its mission to collect, preserve and make the documentation of Columbia’s early history and ongoing development available to everyone.
+Over the years, we’ve expanded our community outreach through public programs, exhibits, articles in local publications and stories on Columbia Association cable TV productions.
+We continue to collect materials, including those related to community organizations and oral histories with residents.

 Our history, your history

 Columbia Maryland Archives started in 1982 when the planned community was just 15 years old.
 The public rallied around resident Rebecca Orlinsky after she organized a display of clippings and other ephemera.
 Her exhibit led to a petition that pushed for establishing a way to chronicle the community’s history.